QMCPACK/surrogate_hessian_relax/docs/README.md

 respectively by `[-d_i,0,d_i]` and `[-d_j,0,d_j]`.
 In practice, the finite displacements can be rather small to stay within the Hessian regime of the PES, but also large enough to allow reliable signal relative to the SCF accuracy.

-Currently all finite-difference studies have to be done manually.

 #### Combined real-space and finite-difference approach